top of page

 Harshit Shah

-• 4 min read
+• 6 min read

-Printed Circuit Board (PCB) assembly is a vital step in transforming electronic designs into functional products, but one question that always arises is: how much does it cost?
+Printed Circuit Board (PCB) assembly is a vital step in transforming electronic designs into functional products, but one question that always arises is: how much does PCB assembly cost?
 Whether you're developing a prototype or preparing for mass production, understanding the various factors that influence costs in the PCB assembly process can help you plan your budget more effectively.

 In this guide, we’ll break down the cost of assembly for both small and large orders, so you know exactly what to expect and how to keep your project cost-efficient without sacrificing quality.